• Skip to primary navigation

 One of the best ways to teach kids why we need to take care of our planet is through reading.
 Around Earth Day is a wonderful time to pull out some environmental-themed books and start talking about the environment and what we can do to protect it.

 There are so many great Earth Day books out there for kids it can be hard to know where to get started.
-This list of 20 books are a good starting point and all are great options for reading aloud as a family.
+This list of 20 books is a good starting point and all are great options for reading aloud as a family.

 The Best Earth Day Books for Kids